 All parents of eligible children can apply for both 30 hours of free childcare and TFC via a single website.
 Parents can apply online through the childcare service which can be accessed via the Childcare Choices website.

 Only childcare providers registered with a regulator can receive Tax-Free Childcare payments.

 How does this relate to employer supported childcare?

 Employer Supported Childcare (ESC) closed to new entrants in October 2018.
 ESC continues to be available for current members if they wish to remain in it or they can switch to TFC but parents cannot be in both ESC and TFC at the same time.

 How we can help

-If you are in the West Yorkshire, Newcastle and London area please do contact us for guidance on Tax-Free Childcare.
+Please do contact us at Freedom Accountancy for guidance on Tax-Free Childcare.